BraveGroup/SheetCopilot/README.md

 # Dataset
-We release a spreadsheet task dataset containing 28 workbooks and 221 tasks applied to these workbooks.
+We released a spreadsheet task dataset containing 28 workbooks and 221 tasks applied to these workbooks.
 Each task is given one or more hand-made solutions.

 Here is the overview of the dataset: